macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 62: July 6, 2020

+**Today's Progress**: #R9D62 My React Calculator Milestone-3 got approved.
+Submitted Milestone-4.
+JS Practice on Codewars: "Nesting Structure Comparison" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 358 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 61: July 5, 2020

 **Today's Progress**: #R9D61 It was Saturday and I thought: "let me play for a couple of hours with a 4kyu kata".
 Solved it in 20 minutes!
 What is wrong with me?
 JS Practice on Codewars: "A functional deck of cards...." #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

-**Thoughts:** Codewars Rank 359 - 9 hours of study.
+**Thoughts:** Codewars Rank 359 - 1 hours of study.
 Goals: 1.
 Finish the Microverse curicullum

 ## Day 60: July 4, 2020

 **Today's Progress**: #R9D60 Milestone-1 and 2 of React calculator approved.
 Started work on Milestone-4.
 JS Practice on Codewars: "Coefficients of the Quadratic Equation", "Length of the line segment" #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

-**Thoughts:** Codewars Rank 360 - 9 hours of study.
+**Thoughts:** Codewars Rank 360 - 3 hours of study.
 Goals: 1.
 Finish the Microverse curicullum

 ## Day 59: July 3, 2020